pachyderm/pachyderm/contributing/coding-conventions.md

 ### Testing Conventions

 - All new packages and most new significant functionality must come with test coverage
-- Avoid waiting for a short amount of time (or without waiting) and expect an asynchronous thing to happen (e.g. wait for 1 seconds and expect a Pod to be running).
-Wait and retry instead.
+- Avoid waiting for asynchronous things to happen (e.g. waiting 10 seconds and assuming that a service will be afterward).
+Instead you try, wait, retry, etc. with a limited number of tries.
+If possible use a method of waiting directly (e.g. flush-commit is much better than repeatedly trying to read from a commit).

 ### Third-party Code

 - Go dependencies are managed with govendor.
 See [src/server/readme.md](https://github.com/pachyderm/pachyderm/blob/master/src/server/readme.md) for more info.

+### Docs

+- PRs should update docs to make them reflect the code that's being merged in rather than be done in separate PRs.